 Now, after President Trump’s decision to end the executive action, it’s clear that we need Congress to act.
 That’s why I ask you to act quickly and compassionately to pass the “Dream Act of 2017,” H.R.3440 and S. 1615.
 This bipartisan legislation is fair and moral, and it’s just the right thing to do.

 Thank you for your time and your support on this important issue.

-Sincerely,
+Sincerely yours,